Salam-Boy/devious-plugins-extended/README.md

 # To build

-- Download the client from official repo
+- Download the client from official repo and follow these build instructions https://github.com/open-osrs/runelite/wiki/Building-with-IntelliJ-IDEA
 - refresh this gradle when its clones